 Password managers will store your passwords in a secure way - so that if your device or cloud data were to be compromised, your password would still be protected.
 This is because of the way they have been built.
 Firstly, most password managers use an algorithm that uses your master password to decrypt each individual password.
 Furthermore, in many cases, a second form of authentication is required to access the password manager, adding an additional layer of security.
 Finally, most password managers will also help generate safe and secure passwords that are hard to crack.
 Sharing your password with a third party application is a matter of trust, but it is arguably safer to trust a renown password manager than to write down your passwords, saving them in a file in your computer or reuse the same one (or variations of it).

 We suggest that you compare the individual features of each password manager to determine what suits you or your organisation best.
 However, on top of this we would also highly recommend you that you activate and enforce 2FA (Two Factor Authentication, also referred to as Multi-Factor-Authentication (MFA)) on your emails and key accounts.
 2FA gives you an additional layer of protection by requiring two distinct forms of identification in order to access any of your accounts.
 For example, being able to log-in to your emails by typing in your password as well as entering a code that is sent to your phone via text.
 One strong master password linked to a password manager is a good protection measure but given that you typically grant password managers access to a lot of your confidential data, we suggest you enforce 2FA on your key accounts on top of this as well in order to maximise protection.
+Our cybersecurity portal comes with a tutorial that shows how to implement 2FA for your emails centrally.

 Some of the password managers listed in our table have business features.
 By using the same password manager across your organisation you can benefit from functionalities dedicated to businesses such as: